Bluespace2023/Hello/README.md

 # Hello
-This organization provides an information exchange platform for the members of the competition and a platform for the algorithm group competition
+This organization provides an information exchange platform for the members of the njtech-bluespace 2022 recruit competition and a platform for the algorithm group competition